Maxwellafram/Maxwellafram/README.md

 😄 Pronouns: He/Him

 ⚡ Fun fact: I’m passionate about soccer and love spending time at the gym.
-Let's talk about fitness goals or the latest football matches!
+Let's talk about fitness goals or the latest soccer matches!

 <!---